Mesfin Tadesse and I are co-authors of the book Lucy’s People: An Ethiopian Memoir.

 Rather than existing 1,000 years as a mouse, live one day like a lion.—Patriot Mama Teliqwa

-Where were the people who built them?
-When I asked, all were silent.
+Where were the people who built the traps?
+They were Noongar – First Nations in southwest Australia.
+I asked the adults, but all were silent.

-In Papua New Guinea in the 1960s, I witnessed the under-belly of racism: my father was there to teach agriculture, but he mistreated locals as well as us.
-Mum asked to separate; he held a gun to her belly.
+Papua New Guinea in the 1960s housed the under-belly of racism.
+We’d moved there for my father to teach agriculture.
+He mistreated the locals as well as us.
+Mum asked to separate; he held a gun to her stomach.

-Grown local men drove us and worked in the house, but Aussies disparaged them by calling them ‘boys’.
+In Madang on the coast, grown locals drove us and worked in the house.
+Aussies disparaged them by calling them ‘boys’.
 Ex-pats were furious when all children—local and ex-pat—rode to school in the tray of the same ute (utility truck), rolling all over each other and shrieking in delight.
-At school Australian administrators segregated us at study and play; the New Guinean children’s open-sided classroom looked fun.
+At school, the New Guinean children’s open-sided classroom looked fun.
+But Aussie staff segregated us at study and play.

-Ten years later at work in Australia, I served all people and still loved a New Guinean worker named Anton.
+Ten years later at work in Australia, I served all people and still remembered Anton.
 After I left, he would gaze at my photo with its toothless grin and say, ‘Ah, Yanet.’
-The name stuck.
-It is my pen name with an “I” like Ian.
+The name stuck and inspired my pen name.

-Photos: Mesfin at Lalibela © Ianet Bastyan 2017, Ianet in Addis Ababa © Mesfin Tadesse 2021, Gfirsse Dam © Mesfin Tadesse 2020, Mesfin in the US © Jenny Chamberlain 2007
+Photos: Mesfin at Lalibela © Ianet Bastyan 2017, Ianet in Addis Ababa © Mesfin Tadesse 2021, Gfirsse Dam © Mesfin Tadesse 2020, Mesfin in the US © Jenny Chamberlain 2007, Oyster Harbour Fish Trap Site © Ianet Bastyan 2015